-Garima is a Geographical Information Science (GIS) Technology Architect and Group Lead focusing on Oil and Gas consulting.
+Garima is Director of Account Development focusing on Oil and Gas IT and GIS consulting.
 She holds a Master’s degree in Urban Spatial Analytics from University of Pennsylvania.
 In her work, Garima blends technology and science for geospatial solutions.
 In her decade-long career, she has worked for a GIS software company and local government agency before switching her focus to the Oil and Gas industry for GIS Solutions.
 Garima appreciates any opportunity for problem solving, critical thinking, learning and mentoring.
 Outside of her work, Garima enjoys bike-riding, kayaking, reading fiction and biographies, practicing Krav Maga, attending Houston Symphony classical concerts and socializing at new breweries or coffee shops in Houston.

 Sandhya is born and raised in Nepal and came to the United States to pursue her higher education in biomedical research.
 After completing her bachelor’s in Biochemistry at Lee University in Tennessee, Sandhya relocated to Houston where she is currently pursuing her PhD in T-cell immunotherapy at Baylor College of Medicine.
 Her project focuses on enhancing the potency and efficacy of T-cells in targeting Epstein-Barr virus positive Lymphoma.
 Sandhya loves organizational and outreach activities and has been involved in various mentorship and leadership activities during her graduate school years.
 In addition, Sandhya is a strong advocate for women representation and women empowerment, and is looking forward to promoting and enhancing outstanding women and their contributions in Science so as to inspire millions of women like herself.
 Outside of her work, Sandhya enjoys hiking, travelling, playing sports, spending time with friends and family and shamelessly binge-watching TV series.